open-forest-observatory/ofo-itd-crossmapping/README.md

 There are two key folders of code in this repo.
 The `workflow` folder contains scripts that are intended to be run through in order to accomplish an objective (described below in 'Analysis workflow').
 The `lib` folder contains files defining functions that are used in scripts in the `workflow` folder.
-At the time of writing this wtere was nothing in the `lib` folder.
+At the time of writing this there was nothing in the `lib` folder.

 ## Dependence on `ofo` R package